 Recently I taught a kundalini yoga workshop for abundance, and it lead me to reflect on my own relationship to abundance and prosperity.
 I remember a time when abundance meant MEGAWEALTH IN CAPITAL LETTERS!
 It meant winning the lottery (oh yes, I had my lotto tickets on direct debit), and my soon-to-be-bulging bank account would fund a sea-view villa in Bantry Bay, a wardrobe full of Miu Miu and these sunglasses.

 Fast forward a few years and my perspective has totally changed.
 I’ve done a number of prosperity kriyas over the years, like 40 days of Subagh Kriya (I did it with Nish and we both became magnets; Nish for coins, me for opportunities.
-It really works) and the occasional dip into Opportunity And Green Energy Set (from Guru Rattana’s Heart Centred World).
+It really works) and the occasional dip into Opportunity And Green Energy Set and this rather delightful Har Harey Haree meditation that blooms with prosperity, and how about a mega commitment to the Jupiter Meditation For Prosperity.
 And these have definitely contributed to my evolving relationship with abundance.
 But I can pinpoint a time when my perspective on wealth fundamentally shifted…

 I was in the French alps, on the kundalini yoga teacher training Level 2 Lifestyles and Life Cycles week.
 One of the themes of this week addresses our genetic/ ancestral/ inherited relationship to wealth, so prosperity was on my mind.
 I was sitting in a small clearing in the forest, having done a tonne of crazy kriyas, and I was feeling super-bright and fresh.
 Looking around – it was June, so nature was vibing big time – I started to notice all the wild flowers shining like jewels in the grass beside me.
 Bees were pottering indulgently between them, tiny spiders as fat as coins clambered up their stems.
 Golden snails nosed their way across the peaty soil, between little earthy stones of different colours, shapes and sizes.
 It was Aladdin’s cave!
 I realised that nature is, in its very essence, abundant.
 It overflows – that’s just what it does.